cims-bioko/postgresql-server-migration/README.md

 # CIMS Server PostgreSQL Migration

+*This project is no longer active.
+With the successful migration of cims-server to PostgreSQL, this project exists only for archival purposes.*

 This is an semi-automated migration tool for converting the openhds database used by the cims-server program from MySQL to PostgreSQL.
 The original migration was undertaken primarily in order to take advantage of the database's improved